Routing Instance Details

 RI type: choose either public or private.
-Users may send either private or public routes to a private RI, but only public routes to a public RI
+Users can send either private or public routes to a private RI, but only public routes to a public RI

-Tip: Users should check the specifications of the services they wish to subscribe to, as most restrict what type of routes they are willing to receive, or you may have to add additional services to make the RI work properly, such as NAT.
+Important: Users should check the specifications of the services they wish to subscribe to, as most restrict what type of routes they are willing to receive, or you might need to add additional services to make the RI work properly, such as NAT.

-Primary RI name: this will default to “RI-[incrementing numeral]-[metro]” but the user may enter any value they want, as long as it is unique to their account and that metro
+Primary RI name: this will default to “RI-[incrementing numeral]-[metro]” but the user can enter any value they want, as long as it is unique to their account and that metro